 SLEEP- go to bed earlier, the quality of sleep is much better and more beneficial before midnight, try to stick to a regular sleeping pattern.

 STRESS- mindfulness practises, yoga and mediation are useful tools in managing stress, making time for relaxation and nurturing relationships help us to unwind and de stress.
 Finding pastimes and hobbies that make you happy are an important part of balancing work and a busy schedule.

-ACUPUNCTURE- regular treatment can assist you to get back on track and balance out hormonal disruptions.
+ACUPUNCTURE- Regular treatment can assist you to get back on track and balance out hormonal disruptions.
 Acupuncture restores the body’s natural balance and calms the nervous system.
-It has been shown to provide great relief for PMT, hormonal balancing, regulating periods, reducing pain and heavy bleeding, and assisting through menopause.
+It has been shown to provide great relief for PMT, hormonal balancing, regulating periods, reducing pain and heavy bleeding, and assisting with menopause.